Vance Selover is the Principle Teacher and Director of AYB

 Vance’s relationship to yoga deepened in 1992 when he discovered the Iyengar system, which he explored in depth for more than ten years.
 He studied with many senior teachers in the U.S., working most closely with Julie Gudmestad of Portland, OR

-In 1994 he began to practice the Ashtanga Yoga system as taught by the legendary Yogacharya Sri K. Pattabhi Jois of Mysore, South India, and he has continued with a daily practice of the method ever since.
+In 1994 he began to practice the Ashtanga Yoga system as taught by K. Pattabhi Jois of Mysore, South India, and he has continued with a daily practice of the method ever since.

 In early 1998 Vance made his first pilgrimage to Mysore to study with Jois and his grandson R. Sharath, taking six months of intensive practice that year.

-Since then Vance has made many trips to Mysore, spending well over two years of practice time in the yoga shala and in student/teacher relationship with Jois and Sharath.
-He is a direct, dedicated long-term student and a devoted practitioner of the lineage.
-He considers it a real privilege to have had the opportunity to practice in India at the source; the positive long-term effects on the body/mind are truly invaluable.
+Since then Vance has made many trips to Mysore, spending well over two years of practice time India.
+He is a direct, dedicated long-term student and a devoted practitioner of the system.
+He considers it a real privilege to have had the opportunity to practice at the source; the positive long-term effects on the body/mind are truly invaluable.

 Teaching as a Path of Service

-In June 2010 he was authorized to teach the Full Intermediate Series, a rare honor granted by the K. Pattabhi Jois Ashtanga Yoga Institute to only a small number of teachers worldwide.
+In June 2010 he was authorized to teach the Full Intermediate Series, a rare honor granted by the KPJAYI to only a small number of teachers worldwide.
 He has more than 25 years of yoga teaching experience–20 plus years in the Ashtanga system–at studios in Portland, OR, New York City, and Berkeley, CA

 As a teacher Vance is known for staying grounded in the meditative heart of yoga.
 He encourages a non-judgmental attitude towards the limits and strengths of the body and mindful attention to the movements of breath and energy, all in the service of greater awareness and evolution of consciousness.